-- 5.1 Any information or intelligence received regarding a criminal offence or attempt to commit an offence should be recorded in writing.
-In the event such information is received from a higher authority, details of such higher authority should be recorded in writing. - 5.2 Any officer arresting a person should make an accurate record of the arrest, including: - a) The name, age, gender, and address of the arrested person; - b) The date and time of arrest; - c) The place of arrest; - d) The reason for the arrest; - e) The circumstances in which the suspect was arrested; - f) The identities of the police officers involved in the arrest (including the senior officer who ordered or authorised the arrest); - g) An attestation that the reason of arrest was communicated to the arrested person; - h) The name of the family member or friend of the arrested person who was informed of the arrest; and - i) Any injuries or medical conditions of the arrested person observed by the police officer or communicated by such person at the time of arrest. - 5.3 The above record should be counter-signed by the arrested person after being read and communicated to such person in a language they understand.
+- 5.1 Any information received regarding a criminal offence or attempt to commit an offence should be recorded in writing.
+In the event such information is received from a higher authority, details of such higher authority should be recorded in writing. - 5.2 Any officer arresting a person should make an accurate record of the arrest, including: - a) The name, age, gender, and address of the arrested person; - b) The date and time of arrest; - c) The place of arrest; - d) The reason for the arrest: - e) The circumstances in which the suspect was arrested; - f) The identities of the police officers involved in the arrest (including the senior officer who ordered or authorised the arrest); - g) The name of the family member or friend of the arrested person who was informed of the arrest and the reason for arrest; and - h) Any injuries or medical conditions of the arrested person observed by the police officer or communicated by such person at the time of arrest. - 5.3 The above record should be read and communicated to an arrested person in a language they understand and in which they can communicate.

 5.4 A copy of the record should be handed over to a member of the arrested person's family or to a friend of such person's choosing, or to an attorney-at-law representing such person.
+In this regard, the 2018 Police Circular with regard to issuing receipts when arresting suspects should be implemented.